-The Undergraduate Concentration
+The Undergraduate Major

-The purpose of this concentration is to provide the student with an intensive survey of the literatures, histories, cultures, and religions of the ancient Near East and the medieval and modern Middle East but without the language component of the other program concentrations.
-The student who wishes to declare a concentration in Near Eastern Civilizations (NEC) may substitute for the four terms of language an equal number of courses in literature, history, or culture and religion.
-The NEC concentrator must complete at least six of the ten total courses in one of the three subjects within the department, ACABS, AAPTIS, or HJCS; three of these must be at the 400-500 level.
+The purpose of this major is to provide the student with an intensive survey of the literatures, histories, cultures, and religions of the ancient Near East and the medieval and modern Middle East but without the language component of the other program concentrations.
+The student who wishes to declare a major in Near Eastern Civilizations (NEC) may substitute for the four terms of language an equal number of courses in literature, history, or culture and religion.
+The NEC major must complete at least six of the ten total courses in one of the three subjects within the department, ACABS, AAPTIS, or HJCS; three of these must be at the 400-500 level.
 At least one course must be taken in each of the other subjects.
 In addition, the student must take two cognate courses at the 300 level or above in subjects other than the main subject in Near Eastern Studies, or outside of the department.
-The cognate courses must be approved by the concentration advisor.
+The cognate courses must be approved by the ACABS advisor.

 NEC Requirements in summary: